This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 ARTistic Pursuits offers art curriculum for homeschoolers of all ages.
 My 6 year old son used Art of the Ancients, Vol. 2, which is a part of the ARTistic Pursuits series for grades K-3.

-We chose the Art of the Ancients volume because it corresponds to our history studies this year.
+We chose to participate in the Art of the Ancients review because it corresponds to our history studies this year.
 There are 8 volumes in the K-3 series, with each focusing on a different time period or geographical location.
 Art of the Ancients covers European, Near Eastern, Minoan, Egyptian, Greek, Etruscan, and Roman cultures.

 I am so impressed with the quality of the book and the online course!
 The book is a glossy hardcover with colorful pictures.
 Images are included of each step in the art projects.
 The images of master works of art add a nice touch.
 I like to have hard copies of art for my children to peruse, rather than having them look them up online.